rust-lang/nomicon/src/atomics/seqcst.md

 encoded it into the specification.

-Generally however, this rule is so complex it’s best to just avoid it entirely by never mixing `SeqCst` and non-`SeqCst` on a single atomic in the first place — or even better, just avoiding `SeqCst` entirely and using a stronger ordering instead that has less complex semantics and fewer gotchas.
+Generally however, this rule is so complex it’s best to just avoid it entirely by never mixing `SeqCst` and non-`SeqCst` on a single atomic in the first place.